sylvaincom/C-for-data-science/NN-iris-data/README.md

 ```
 Here, the training data is stated as being `iris.txt`.
 The command for training our neural network is:
 ```
-g++ neural-net-tutorial.cpp -o neural-net-tutorial ./neural-net-tutorial > out.txt
+g++ neural-net-iris.cpp -o neural-net-iris ./neural-net-iris > out-iris.txt
 ```

-The header of our results is:
+The header of our results `out-iris.txt` is:
 ```
 Made a Neuron!
 Made a Neuron!